mutoco/svestra/README.md

 npm install
 ```

-Then run `npm dev` to start your frontend server.
+Then run `npm run dev` to start your frontend server.

 ### Backend
 The backend is built with Strapi.
 This sets up your backend.